Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 \subsection{High energy behavior of dark parity}

+Dark parity conservation is a key feature of scotogenic models, ensuring both the stability of dark-matter as well as the radiative origin of the neutrino masses.
+It is crucial for the scotogenic approach to be consistent.
 The simplest scotogenic model suffers from a theoretical limitation concerning the high energy behavior of the dark parity symmetry.
-Indeed, dark parity conservation is a key feature of scotogenic models, ensuring both the stability of dark-matter as well as the radiative origin of the neutrino masses.
-It is crucial for the scotogenic approach to be consistent.
-Within the simplest scotogenic model it was shown~\cite{Merle:2015gea} that renormalisation group evolution~(RGE) can alter the scalar potential at high energies, leading to $\mathbb{Z}_2$ breaking.
+Indeed, within the simplest scotogenic model it was shown~\cite{Merle:2015gea} that renormalisation group evolution~(RGE) can alter the scalar potential at high energies, leading to $\mathbb{Z}_2$ breaking.
 In order to understand the source of this phenomenon, one should analyze the evolution of the $m_{\eta}^2$ parameter with the renormalisation scale $\mu$.

 The beta function can be computed at one-loop as follows~\cite{Merle:2015ica}